 And if you still have extra time, or you didn’t reserve a spot at the Secret Lagoon and their tickets were sold out, consider a stop at the Reykjadalur Hot Spring Thermal River.
 In addition to swimming in a designated geothermal river (don’t hop into any boiling water or mud on the way), there are quite a few hiking paths.

-Expect to hike at least 45-60 minutes each way (about 3 km) to reach the swimmable river.
+Expect to hike at least 45-60 minutes each way (about 3 km) to reach the swimmable river, so if you are traveling with kids make sure you have a handle on how much stamina they have.

 If you have your swim suit on, take a dip, otherwise simply wander the hiking paths and enjoy the steam and boiling mud pools.